pcardotatgit/Extended_TID_version_2/README.md

 ### 7- Automate Feeds updates

 A good practice would be to update de the feeds periodically.
-Once a day would a good frequency.
+Once a day would be a good frequency.

 To do so create a bash named : feed_update.sh into the Extended_TID_version_2 directory